 Our goal in teaching children is not merely information transfer.
 Offering these foundational questions with each lesson will open the door for further application.
 In addition, it’s important to go back and reinforce what they have learned with short, more concise sentences.
 And finally, ask why questions to help them see broader redemptive themes, pulling in lessons past.
 Children can only apply the Bible properly when the gospel is the driving force.

-From the lives of biblical characters and God’s dealings with them, we learn about God’s own character, about our nature, and about man’s relationship with God.
-Remember, if we want children to understand the Bible, we must help them to see their need of Christ and encourage them to look for Christ in all of Scripture.
-They must grasp the gospel as not just one of many stories in the Bible – It’s the ultimate story of the Bible.
-With this as our goal, the job as their teachers is to help children understand each individual story within the context of the ultimate story.
+From the lives of biblical characters and God’s dealings with them, we learn about God’s own character.
+We also learn about our nature and about man’s relationship with God.
+Remember, if we want children to understand the Bible, we must help them to see their need of Christ.
+We should encourage them to look for Christ in all of Scripture.
+They must grasp the gospel as not just one of many stories in the Bible.
+It’s the ultimate story of the Bible.
+Our aim is clear.
+As their teachers, we must help children understand each individual story.
+Each story should be viewed within the context of the ultimate story.
 When truths are discovered in this way, practical application suddenly has meaning.

 When older children’s questions follow the lesson time, not knowing answers to all their questions can be constructive.
 Make it a fun learning opportunity, searching together for answers.
-In this way, you become a model for them to know how to find an answer in their own journey of Bible knowledge.
+In this way, you become a model for them.
+They learn how to find an answer in their own journey of Bible knowledge.

-The result when the Church teaches children the Bible is we become planters and waterers in the name of Jesus Christ.
-When the Apostle Paul addressed the church at Corinth, he made clear that Paul was the planter, Apollos watered, and God gave the increase in salvation of souls.
+The result when the Church teaches children the Bible is clear.
+We become planters in the name of Jesus Christ.
+We also become waterers for His kingdom.
+When the Apostle Paul addressed the church at Corinth, he clarified the roles.
+Paul was the planter.
+Apollos watered.
+God gave the increase in salvation of souls.
 The same applies in the Church today.

 I planted, Apollos watered, but God gave the growth.
 So neither he who plants nor he who waters is anything, but only God who gives the growth. – 1 Corinthians 3:6-7

 Not every outcome of teaching children the Bible looks like my own testimony.
-May we remain faithful, as God’s people, in the task he has set before us in the preparing of our lessons with care and confidence.
+May we remain faithful as God’s people.
+Let us focus on the task he has set before us.
+We should prepare our lessons with care and confidence.
 May we rest in His results of growth when the Church teaches children the Bible.

 Note: this blog post was adapted from the 2019 Mujer Conference at Iglesia Bautista Melquisedec in Zacatecoluca, El Salvador.